Beerburrum, Queensland: History

 The name is derived from that of the mountain Beerburrum.
 In the language of the Indigenous Kabi nation, bir means green parrot and burru mountain.

 On 26 July 1799, Matthew Flinders and two sailors from the ship Norfolk climbed Mount Beerburrum accompanied by Aboriginal man Bongaree from Sydney.
 They were the first Europeans to climb one of the Glass House Mountains.

 Thomas Martin Tripcony was one of the first European settlers to settle along the Pumicestone Passage (which separates the mainland from Bribie Island).
 In 1861 he selected coastal land on the mainland side of the passage between Hussey Creek (26°55′08″S 153°03′58″E) and Glass Mountain Creek (26°59′05″S 153°04′19″E) which he called Cowrie Bank.
 He made his living by lime burning and oystering there and at a number of locations in the passage, but in 1876 settled permanently at Cowrie Bank, building a family home (also called Cowrie Bank) in 1877.

 The North Coast line from Caboolture to Landsborough (which included a siding at Beerburrum) was completed on 1 February 1890.
 This opened up access to the district for settlement.

 A cemetery was established at Beerburrum circa 1908.
 It was officially closed in 1970 with about 12 graves still visible.

-In 1916, Beerburrum was chosen to be a soldier settlement with over 550 farms allocated.
-Beerburrum Soldier Settlement was the largest soldier settlement in Queensland.
+In 1916, Beerburrum was chosen to be a soldier settlement with over 24,000 ha subdivided into more than 550 farm lots, making the Beerburrum Soldier Settlement the largest soldier settlement in Queensland.
 The expectation was that hilly land would be suitable for growing pineapples and other fruits.
 However, by 1929, it was generally acknowledged that the scheme had failed (like many others), due to the farms being too small to be economically viable.
 This was compounded by shortages of skills, capital, and markets.

 Beerburrum Post Office opened by 1917 (a receiving office had been open from 1893).

 Beerburrum State School opened on 22 April 1918.

+The Beerburrum School of Arts was opened on Thursday 9 May 1918.